Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking

 \subsection{Experiment Setting}

 All experiments were conducted using Stable Diffusion v1.5.
-To align with prior baselines, we additionally performed the explicit content unlearning experiments on Stable Diffusion v1.4.
-Multi-object unlearning is evaluated on the Imagenette benchmark~\citep{imagenette}, a ten-class subset of ImageNet, and explicit content unlearning on the I2P dataset~\citep{schramowski2023safe}, which contains a variety of inappropriate image prompts.
-For artist style unlearning, we gathered 200 artwork titles per artist and constructed prompts by appending each title with the artist’s name (e.g., “Starry Night by Van Gogh”).
-We use MS COCO-30K~\citep{lin2014microsoft} to assess the model’s generative performance after unlearning.
-The denoising steps in all experiments are set to 50.
-Our prompt design and detailed hyperparameter settings and analysis for FIA are listed in Appendix~\ref{app:config}.
-All experiments were run on an NVIDIA RTX A6000 GPU, and we report the peak GPU memory and execution time of FIA in Appendix~\ref{app:res} Table~\ref{tab:t}.
+To align with prior baselines, explicit content unlearning was evaluated on Stable Diffusion v1.4.
+To demonstrate the \emph{architectural generalizability} of our framework, we extend FIA to SDXL~\cite{podell2023sdxl} in Appendix~\ref{sec:sdxl_results}.
+Multi-object unlearning is evaluated on the Imagenette benchmark~\citep{imagenette}, a ten-class ImageNet subset, while explicit content unlearning uses the I2P dataset~\citep{schramowski2023safe}, which includes diverse inappropriate prompts.
+For artistic style unlearning, we collected 200 artwork titles per artist and constructed prompts by appending the artist’s name.
+Model generative performance after unlearning is assessed on MS COCO-30K~\citep{lin2014microsoft}.
+All experiments use 50 denoising steps.
+For Contrastive Concept Saliency, we generate 10 samples per concept, with a sensitivity analysis provided in Appendix~\ref{app:sample_size}.
+Prompt design and FIA hyperparameter settings are given in Appendix~\ref{app:config}.
+All experiments were run on an NVIDIA RTX A6000 GPU, with peak GPU memory usage and execution time reported in Appendix~\ref{app:res} Table~\ref{tab:t} \ref{tab:t2}.